AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

 ### Important Information:

-- Further information regarding the integration of Markov Chains and usage of this model is currently under development as this is on going research
+- The integration of Markov Chains, details about propulsion systems, and the application of this model are part of ongoing research and considered classified.
-- No all data and code files can be shared at this time since they rest of the files are currently classified until further notice
+- Not all data and code files can be shared at this time, pending further notice.
+- As a result, this document provides only a brief summary of the fuel leak model's development to showcase my knowledge of propulsion systems, research methodology, and coding skills.

 During this research, I explore two methods to estimate and verify fuel leaks in the tanks: